hgoldfish/qtblockingqueue/README.md

         return app.exec();
     }

-Another example using `BlockingQueue` to implement the "Product/Consume" design pattern.
+And another example using `BlockingQueue` to implement the "Product/Consume" design pattern.
 In this example, we start 4 consumer threads to consume the message producted by the GUI thread.

     #include <QCoreApplication>
     #include <QThread>